paulmowat/paulmowat.github.io/data/blog/my-thoughts-on-working-from-home.md

 I also get to have breakfast, lunch and dinner with them every day.
 I don't have to waste hours in a commute back and forth to the office.

 Working at home also gives you that bit of flexibility that's handy when you have kids.

+**Takeaway** - Spend as much time with your family as possible.
+They appreciate it.
+It's the little things like being able to go for lunch together at the local cafe or go for a walk together at lunchtime.
+Make the best of it!